karimalihussein/Design-Patterns/README.md

 relationship.
 It represent an owner object that own another object as part of it.
 This type of relationship controls the life cycle of the owned object in a way that if the owner is destroyed then the owned object is destroyed too.

+Design Patterns: Creational Design Patterns

+In software engineering, creational design pattems are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
+Creational design patterns are composed of two dominant ideas.
+One is encapsulating knowledge about which concrete classes the system uses.
+Another is hiding how instances of these concrete classes are created and combined.

+Factory Method Design Pattern
+- Intention: Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.
+- Also known as: Virtual Constructor
+- Example: Dialog, Content validator